b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/fullstack/project/api/README.md

 - to install dependencies use npm i command
 - to see all dependencies go to package.json
 - to run the api use node .
-- create file .env for to environment variables
+- create file .env for environment variables